Do you need to put in place the right tools, processes and support network for a remote workforce?

 In this new normal, employees who once worked together face to face, no longer are.
 Subsequently, interactions outside of immediate teams drop over time and employees become more socially isolated or disconnected from those who work in different locations and during different hours.

-The combination of a well thought out communication and collaboration strategy, as well as providing the right tools to facilitate this strategy, will go a long way in enabling and prompting employees to build social and emotional connections digitally.
+The combination of a well thought out strategy, as well as providing the right collaboration and communication platforms and software to facilitate this strategy, will go a long way in enabling and prompting employees to build social and emotional connections digitally.

 Keep encouraging staff to interact with one another.
-It’s one thing to provide tools, but it’s another to prompt them and give them a reason to keep using it.
+It’s one thing to provide social tools to boost collaboration and engagement, but it’s another to prompt them and give them a reason to keep using it.

 Get your most visible employees and subject matter experts to drive interactions.
 Prompt them to actively connect with others publicly.
 Schedule virtual get togethers, share tips and best practices, ask questions and get advice, and share link to relevant resources.